jenbuzz/ElasticsearchExplorerBundle/README.md

 # ElasticsearchExplorerBundle
-Elasticsearch status and search functionality as a Symfony3 bundle.
+Elasticsearch status and search functionality as a Symfony 4 bundle.
 This bundle uses the official elasticsearch-php client and the front-end framework Bootstrap.

 ## Installation
 Add the following snippet to your local projects composer.json file: